Clear Thinking In Uncertainty

 • what risks you avoid

-Someone who believes “I always mess things up” will hesitate when opportunities appear.
+Someone whose story is “I always mess things up” will hesitate when opportunities appear.

-Someone who believes “people can’t be trusted” will pull away even when connection is possible.
+Someone whose story is “people can’t be trusted” will pull away even when others mean well.

-Someone who believes “nothing I do matters” will stop trying long before they should.
+Someone whose story is “nothing I do matters” will stop trying long before they should.

-These conclusions often grow out of quick interpretations that were never questioned.
+These conclusions often grow from years of quick interpretations that were never questioned.

 When Shortcuts Lead You Off Course